torproject/onionbalance/docs/tutorial.md

 ### Permission issues

-In order for this to work, the user you are trying to run onionbalance from should have permissions to reach Tor's control port cookie.
+In order for this to work, the user you are trying to run Onionbalance from should have permissions to reach Tor's control port cookie.
 Otherwise, you will see an error like this: